openflighthpc/flight-desktop-webapp/README.md

     hostname for your server or its IP address.
 If using the hostname, make sure that it can be resolved correctly.

-    Once you have values for the above, you can configure the client by running:
+    Once you have values for the above, you can configure the webapp by running:

     ```
-    [root@myhost ~]# flight service configure desktop-client
+    [root@myhost ~]# flight service configure desktop-webapp
     ```

 ## Configuration

-The installation section details the configuration that is required for Flight Desktop Client.
+The installation section details the configuration that is required for Flight Desktop Webapp.
 Additionally, when installing from source, you may also configure the path at which the built application is to be mounted.

 **Mount point**